Find answers to MN SNAP's frequently asked questions:

 We may operate on senior animals depending upon their physical exam and health history.

 While it may be convenient for transport to the clinic, it’s best for each animal to have their own kennel.
 This is most important after surgery, as the animals are still processing the anesthetic and can act out toward each other, especially in small confined spaces such as a kennel.
 Even animals who are buddies can act out of sorts while processing and recovering from anesthesia.
-For feral cats, this is especially important.
-We require that animals are in their own kennel.

 Please place a towel or blanket in your pet’s carrier so that your pet will be more comfortable during recovery after surgery and when you pick it up.

 The risks involved with anesthesia of an older pet will vary depending on its health and weight.
 Our typical anesthetic protocol relies on a pet’s heart, lungs, liver and kidneys to be fully functional in order to properly and safely break down and eliminate the anesthetic drugs.
 With advanced age, there’s an increased chance your pet may not have normal functioning organ systems.
 This can all affect how stable a patient will be while under anesthesia, as well as how quickly it will recover after the surgery.
-We encourage owners of older pets with KNOWN health problems involving their heart, lungs, liver or kidneys to take them to a private practice veterinarian for diagnostics, anesthesia and surgery.
-This is because a full-service hospital will be able to provide more support for individual patients than we can offer.
-Overweight dogs also have an increased risk of complications from anesthesia and surgery.
-Excessive body fat greatly increases the degree of difficulty of surgery in females, and recovery can be prolonged.
-Our veterinarian may decline to operate on your pet if she believes that it is unhealthy or likely to suffer serious consequences from anesthesia or surgery.
-We encourage you to speak with one of our veterinarians if you have any concerns or questions regarding anesthesia and surgery for your older or overweight pet.

 Every one of our patients receives customized anesthesia based on its species, age, health and gender.
 Each patient is sedated with a combination of injectable drugs.
 This phase of anesthesia lasts a short time, so we then place a breathing tube into the throat, and a mixture of oxygen and a gas anesthetic is given.
 Each patient receives pain medication before surgery and after surgery.
-Additional pain medications may be prescribed for an individual patient depending upon the difficulty of surgery, its age or gender, or degree of pain the patient shows after surgery.
-Administration of anesthesia and pain medication prescriptions are overseen by a licensed veterinarian, and no additional costs are charged if a patient requires additional go-home pain medication.

 Because of differences in the length of surgery and recovery time based on species, age and gender, we cannot predict exactly when a pet can go home.
 Your pet will go home in the afternoon or evening on the same day as surgery.